 - Are the IPMI modules loaded?
-See step 2 in "BMC System Controller" on page 469. - Does the IPMI device exist?
-The default device name is /dev/ipmi0. - Has the admin user name and password been set on the BMC with the required ADMINISTRATOR privileges?
-See step 3 in "BMC System Controller" on page 469. - Does the BMC have a valid IP address assigned?
-See step 4 in "BMC System Controller" on page 469. - Does the ipmitool command line contain all of the required arguments, including the OEM identifier and the device path?
-The basic command line used for a local node is as follows:
+See step 2 in Appendix C, "BMC System Controller" on page 473. - Does the IPMI device exist?
+The default device name is /dev/ipmi0.

-'''

-ipmitool -o intelplus -d /dev/ipmi0 command

-For example:

-'''

-ipmitool -o intelplus -d /dev/ipmi0 power status Chassis Power is on

-For more information, see the ipmitool(1) man page.

-If an ipmitool(1) command issued to the BMC from a remote node fails, check the following:

-• Does the BMC respond to the ping(8) command?
-See "BMC Does Not Respond to a ping Command" on page 410.

-- Is the correct version of ipmitool installed?
-See step 1 in "BMC System Controller" on page 469. - Have the admin user name and password been set on the BMC with the required ADMINISTRATOR privileges?
-See step 3 in "BMC System Controller" on page 469. - Does the ipmitool command contain all of the required arguments, including the lanplus interface, the OEM identifier, and the IP address (or alias) for the BMC?
-The basic command line used from a remote node is as follows: - # ipmitool -I lanplus -o intelplus -H bmc-nodename -U admin -P admin\password command
+Has the admin user name and password been set on the BMC with the required ADMINISTRATOR privileges?
+See step 3 in Appendix C, "BMC System Controller" on page 473. • Does the BMC have a valid IP address assigned?
+See step 4 in Appendix C, "BMC System Controller" on page 473. · Does the ipmitool command line contain all of the required arguments, including the OEM identifier and the device path?
+The basic command line used for a local node is as follows: ipmitool -o intelplus -d /dev/ipmi0 command For example: ipmitool -o intelplus Chassis Power is on s -d /dev/ipmi0 power status For more information, see the ipmitool(1) man page. f an ipmitool(1) command issued to the BMC from a remote node fails, check the ollowing: • Does the BMC respond to the ping(8) command?
+See "BMC Does Not Respond to a ping Command" on page 412. • Is the correct version of ipmitool installed?
+See step 1 in Appendix C, "BMC System Controller" on page 473. · Have the admin user name and password been set on the BMC with the required ADMINISTRATOR privileges?
+See step 3 in Appendix C, "BMC System Controller" on page 473. · Does the ipmitool command contain all of the required arguments, including the lanplus interface, the OEM identifier, and the IP address (or alias) for the BMC?
+The basic command line used from a remote node is as follows: ipmitool -I lanplus -o intelplus -H bmc-nodename -U admin -P admin_password command For example: ipmitool -I lanplus - -U admin -P mypassword Chassis Power is on -o intelplus -H my-bmc-node \ power status For more information, see the ipmitool(1) man page.

-For example:

-- # ipmitool -I lanplus -o intelplus -H my-bmc-node \

--U admin -P mypassword power status

-Chassis Power is on

-For more information, see the ipmitool(1) man page.

 - Does the BMC IP address (or alias) specified with the ipmitool -H command respond to a ping(8)? - Does the BMC have address resolution protocol (ARP) and gratuitous ARP configured, with the ARP interval set to 5 seconds?
 (An interval of 5 seconds is supported for CXFS.)
-See step 4 in "BMC System Controller" on page 469.
+See step 4 in Appendix C, "BMC System Controller" on page 473.